Identity Theft/Fraud Alert

 1. Notify the three major credit bureaus listed below and have them place a 'Fraud Alert' on your account.
 Note that the fraud alert may expire after 90 days and you may need to renew it.

 2. Notify your credit card issuers and alert them to not issue any new cards or change your address without first contacting you directly.
-Put a passphrase or password on your accounts so verbal verification is needed before changing anything.

 3. Notify your bank(s) of the possibility of identity theft and ask them for suggestions as to how they handle identity theft cases.

-4. If your identity has been stolen, file a police report.
+5. If your identity has been stolen, file a police report.

-6. Go to the US Government's web site for additional information.
+8. Go to the US Government's web site for additional information.

 Experian